-Maturity of lease liabilities Operating Leases
+Operating Leases

-2024 \$ 1,382
+s 1,382

-2025 1,411
+1,411

-2026 1,341
+1,341

-2027 288
+288

-2028 and thereafter 47
+47

-Total lease payments 4,469
+8 4,469

-Less: interest (758)
+(758)

-Total operating lease liabilities as of December 31, 2023 \$ 3,711
+s 3,711

+\$

 9. COMMITMENTS AND CONTINGENCIES

 The Company has agreements with clinical research organizations ("CROs") pursuant to which the Company and the CROs are conducting clinical trials of mavorixafor for the treatment of WHIM syndrome and chronic neutropenia disorders.
 The Company may terminate these agreements by providing notice pursuant to the contractual provisions of such agreements and would incur early termination fees.
 The Company also has agreements with contract manufacturing organizations ("CMOs") for the production of mavorixafor for use in clinical trials and to support the validation of the CMO's manufacturing process as part of the NDA process.
 The Company's agreement with the CMO who produces batches of API for use in the Company's clinical drug supply contains cancellation provisions that would require the Company to pay up to the full contract value upon cancellation.
 As of December 31, 2023, the Company has approximately \$1.5 million of such commitments in place subject to cancellation provisions.